DevSraj/DealBazar_with_Payline/README.md

-# Shopper - E-commerce Frontend Website
+# DealBazar with Payline

-Welcome to Shopper, an e-commerce frontend website built using React.
-This project is designed to provide a seamless shopping experience for users, featuring a modern and responsive design.
+Welcome to DealBazar, an e-commerce frontend website built using React.
+This project is designed to provide a seamless shopping experience for users, featuring a modern and responsive design.It also integrates our own blockchain based payment gateway, Payline.
+Integrates AI features for fraud detection and prevention.
 This README file will guide you through the setup, installation, and usage of this project.

 ## Demo